Change is constant in the medical field. New technologies and treatments are endless, and patient expectations are constantly evolving.

 With the ongoing dominance of e-commerce and online shopping, people now expect to find and assess their healthcare options online and take action from their laptops or mobile devices.

-In 2023, your practice must be able to deliver on that expectation more than ever.
-It’s imperative to deliver an efficient experience that brings convenience to patients and benefits your front office.
-At a minimum, you’ll need two fundamental capabilities: online appointment booking and automated appointment confirmation and reminders.
+In 2024, your practice must be able to deliver on that expectation more than ever.
+It’s imperative to create an efficient experience that brings convenience to patients and benefits your front office.
+At a minimum, you’ll need 2 fundamental capabilities: online appointment booking and automated appointment confirmation and reminders.

 Enable online appointment booking

-63% of patients said they prefer digital access to request a medical appointment.
+Many patients prefer to send digital medical appointment requests.
 Online booking is the key to increased booking.
 Let patients see your in-person and telehealth time slots online and request an appointment.
-Not only does this deliver patient convenience, but it also greatly reduces the time your office staff spends answering phones and responding to email requests.
+This not only delivers patient convenience, but also reduces the time your staff spend answering phones and responding to email requests.

 Send appointment reminders